 Lashed by an icy cold downpour that appeared out of nowhere, a couple of us were soon soaked through.
-On that day we discovered that, those early models of, our jackets acted like huge sponges.
+On that day we discovered that those early models of, our jackets acted like huge sponges.
 Fortune smiled on us that day – nobody experienced the horror this is hypothermia!

 Are down jackets warm?

 It’s safe to assume that most down jackets are warm, right?
-Well this is always the case, especially when you consider the places you’re going to be hiking.
+Well, this is always the case, especially when you consider the places you’re going to be hiking.
 For example, a lightweight down jacket worn on a mild day in Siberia will probably keep you warm.
 But when the temperatures drop to -20C, and lower, you’re going to get cold fast.

 A number of factors determine how warm your jacket will keep you.
 The most obvious is the fill power (see the above section and links on temperature ratings).
 More high-quality down will keep you warmer for longer.

 Layering your clothing will make a huge difference to the amount of heat retained close to your body.
-Using what it known as the ‘onion shell’ system can reduce the need for a heavy down mid-layer (but I recommend you take a suitable jacket if you’re heading to extremely cold places).
+Using what is known as the ‘onion shell’ system can reduce the need for a heavy down mid-layer (but I recommend you take a suitable jacket if you’re heading to extremely cold places).

-Some jackets have a windproof shell which keeps the wind out and the heat in.
+Some jackets have a windproof shell that keeps the wind out and the heat in.
 Although useful, densely packed down clothing doesn’t require a windproof shell.
 Air moving through the shell layer ‘inflates’, or fluffs up, the feathers and this is how heat is retained.

 Which is the Best Down Jacket?

 Not an easy question to answer as we all have different needs.
-The easiest way to work which down jacket is best for is to create a list of requirements.
+The easiest way to work out which down jacket is best used for is to create a list of requirements.
 Below are the considerations I took when on the hunt for a jacket for my trip to the North Pole:

 - I rarely feel the cold, except on my hands so the jacket will need to keep my wrists insulated.